Engelberg/better-cond/README.md

   (vec untransformed-solution)))
 ```

 *Note: In the above example, I've taken advantage of the optional implicit else on the last line of better-cond, which feels especially natural when the second-to-last line is a :let or :when-let.
-And remember, you can omit the colons in front of :let and :when=let if you prefer the aesthetics.*
+And remember, you can omit the colons in front of :let and :when-let if you prefer the aesthetics.*

 Compare with: